yemaney/yemaney.github.io/AWS/CCP/Notes.md

 ## Access Keys
 A key and secret required to have programmatic access to aws resources when interacting with the aws api outside of the management console.

+# Shared Responsibility Model
+A cloud security framework that defines the security obligations of the customer versus the cloud service provider (csp).

+## AWS Shared Responsibility Model
+Customer is responsible for security in the cloud.
+- data
+- configuration

+AWS is responsible for security of the cloud.
+- hardware
+- operation of managed services
+- global infrastructure